h2non/nar/README.md

 If you want to create a `nar` archive for different OS, you must create a `nar` [executable](#executables) passing the target OS and processor architecture

-##### When will be used embedbed node binary in the archive?
+##### When will be used embedded node binary in the archive?

-Yes.
-If you use the `run` command, if the archive was created with the node binary embedded, your application will run with the self-contained binary
+When you use the `run` command, if the archive you are running has a node binary embedded and therefore it was created with the `binary` option set `true`, your application will use it transparently

 ##### Which MIME type is recommened to serve nar files?